gpmd/playbook/_posts/pages/2014-03-11-writers-style-guide.md

 British English spelling is preferred.
 There are many online dictionaries you could use for reference, the [Collins English Dictionary](http://www.collinsdictionary.com/ "Collins English Dictionary") being one of them.

 However, when writing code (particularly CSS), use American English spellings.
+For example:

 ```css
 .link--primary-color { color: blue; }